 When calling 159, you will be taken through an option menu in which each bank that has signed up to the service is read aloud.
 You are then able to use your telephone keypad to be put through to your bank.
 If you don't bank with one of the banks taking part and you call the service, you will be advised how to contact your bank directly.

-The following banks are currently part of the scheme; Barclays, Lloyds (including Halifax and Bank of Scotland), NatWest (including Royal Bank of Scotland and Ulster Bank), Santander and Starling Bank.
+The following banks are currently part of the scheme; Barclays, Co-Operative Bank, Lloyds (including Halifax and Bank of Scotland), Nationwide Building Society, NatWest (including Royal Bank of Scotland and Ulster Bank), Santander Starling Bank and TSB.

-Calls to 159 are charged at the national call rate.
+Calls to 159 are charged at the national call rate, usually part of the included minutes in most phone tariffs.

 You can visit Stop Scams UK for more information.